 - Create your own Emotional User Interface Experience (eUIx)

 |Is maintenance necessary?||Yes, in order to have Service Level Agreement (SLA)||Yes, in order to have Service Level Agreement (SLA)|

 |Is an installation necessary?||Yes||Yes|

 |Advantages||Proven price model, direct offsetting against the PNR||No Look-to-Book necessary|

 |License prices (excl.
 Hosting)||$0.15 - $0.50 per PNR**||$0.00x - $0.03 per iXX1 transaction|

 Compared to the round trip times of the GDS, the time loss of our iXX1 of some 100 milliseconds is not noticeable at all.
-However, this depends on the underlying rules: How are they defined, how many rules are involved (basic rule set and rules are the responsibility of the customer) and how quickly is a result played out?
+However, this depends on the underlying rules: How are they defined, how many are involved (basic rule set and rules are your responsibility) and how quickly is a result played out?
 The meaningful application of rules for the selection of individual travel offers in multi-source operation can only take place after the options of all providers have been received.
 This means that the system has to wait for the slowest third party system and can only then apply its rules.
-However, a rapid preliminary provisioning of results can take place, which is made available to the User Interface.
+However, a rapid preliminary provisioning of results can take place, which is made available to the user interface.
 After that, fine sorting can be carried out in the background.

-Can the intelligent Travel Web API only be used for special business travel software or also for other booking systems?
+Can the intelligent Travel Web API only be used for special business travel software or also for other booking tools?

 The Travel Web API is suitable for all those who do not want to use a sublicensed "off-the-shelf white label complete solution", where only the design is changed and the solution of customer A works the same way as the solution of customer B. With iXX1 you can either completely design and create your own solution (without special travel know-how or countless business logic programming) or you can have PASS supply you with an interface.